 - level (default: 'debug'): The lowest level of log records that this handler can process. - format (default: '% (message) s'): Format string for the printout of the log record.
 ReFrame supports all the format strings from Python's logging library and provides the following additional ones: - check_name: Prints the name of the regression test on behalf of which ReFrame is currently executing.
 If ReFrame is not in the context of regression test, reframe will be printed. - check_jobid: Prints the job or process id of the job or process associated with currently executing regression test.
-If a job or process is not yet created, -1 will be printed. - testcase_name: Print the name of the test case that is currently executing.
-Test case is essentially a tuple consisting of the test name, the current system and partition and the current programming environment.
-This format string prints out like <test-name>@<partition> using <environ>. - datefmt (default: '%FT%T') The format that will be used for outputting timestamps (i.e., the % (asctime) s field).
+If a job or process is not yet created, -1 will be printed. - check_info: Print live information of the currently executing check.
+By default this field has the form <check_name> on <current_partition> using <current_environment>.
+It can be configured on a per test basis by overriding the info method in your regression test. - datefmt (default: '%FT%T') The format that will be used for outputting timestamps (i.e., the % (asctime) s field).
 Acceptable formats must conform to standard library's time.strftime() function. - append (default: False) Controls whether ReFrame should append to this file or not.
 This is ignored for the standard output/error handlers. - timestamp (default: None): Append a timestamp to this log filename.
 This property may accept any date format as the datefmt property.
-If set for a filename.log handler entry, the resulting log file name will be filename<timestamp>.log.
+If set for a filename.log handler entry, the resulting log file name will be filename <timestamp>.log.
 This property is ignored for the standard output/error handlers.